DEFRA/ffc-jenkins-pipeline-library/vars/test.md

 ## runZapScan

 Checks for the existence of `docker-compose.zap.yaml` file in the root of the repository.
-If the file exists, the `zap-baseline` service will be run.
+If the file exists, the `zap-baseline-scan` service will be run.
 The command _could_ be anything but it is likely to be running a [Baseline Scan](https://www.zaproxy.org/docs/docker/baseline-scan/) against the target of the local web server.